Robert Graham (sculptor): Career

 By the late 1960s, Graham had one-man exhibitions of his sculpture at important contemporary art galleries in Palo Alto, Los Angeles, New York City, London, Cologne, and Essen, Germany.
 He, along with family members Joey and Steven, lived in London for a period before settling in Los Angeles in the early 1970s.
 His first solo exhibition in a museum was at the Dallas Museum of Art in 1972.
 Since then he has had dozens of one-man shows, including several at the Los Angeles County Museum of Art.

 Graham used a range of materials and scales in his work.
 In the 1970s he created very small wax sculptures (circa 4 in) in miniature dioramas, depicting people interacting in various contemporary environments, such as a living room or a beach scene.
 Some of these interactions included sexual congress.
 Graham's 1986 monument to the boxer Joe Louis is a 24 ft bronze fist and forearm.
 He has created hundreds of nude figures and groupings in intermediate scales.

 Graham's first major monumental commission was the ceremonial gateway for the Los Angeles Memorial Coliseum, for the occasion of the 1984 Olympics.
 He also designed the commemorative silver dollar for the event.
 The gateway featured two bronze torsos, male and female, modeled on contestants in the games.
 The gateway was a major design element of an Olympiad noted for its lack of new construction.
 To the surprise of many, the nudity of the torsos became an issue in the media.

 After 1984, Graham received many other commissions for monumental works, such as The Great Bronze Doors of the Cathedral of Our Lady of the Angels in Los Angeles (2002).

 Personal life

 Graham married his first wife Joey Graham in 1959.
 They have one son, Steven, born in 1963.

 He married actress Anjelica Huston in 1992, and they resided in an unusual dwelling in Venice, Los Angeles.
-Huston refused to move to the bohemian area, where he'd been living for years, unless Graham designed them a custom home that balanced security with beauty.
+Huston refused to move to the bohemian area, where he'd been living for years, unless Graham designed a custom home that balanced security with beauty.
 The result was a remarkable home behind a long, solid cement wall to separate them from the well-traveled sidewalks: it was nicknamed the fortress.

 Graham made a cameo appearance in Huston's movie, The Life Aquatic with Steve Zissou, as the Venezuelan general near the beginning of the film standing on the deck of the ship.
 Wes Anderson mentions in the movie's commentary that Graham has some aspects in common with Steve Zissou.

 He was interviewed in Visiting... with Huell Howser Episode 411.